 Given the time elapsed since its preparation, the RPOC TWG updated the Caraga Situational Analysis to include the current conflict events and incidents, including possible changes/additional perspective on the peace and development condition in the region.
-The updating of the Situational Analysis took place last March 9, 2016 and followed by a writeshopand validation of partners' commitments to finalize the results matrices on March 29-30, 2016, respectively.
+The updating of the Situational Analysis took place last March 9, 2016 and followed by a writeshop and validation of partners' commitments to finalize the results matrices on March 29-30, 2016, respectively.
 This was facilitated by the RPOC 13 Secretariat with technical support from GIZ COSERAM.

 c.
-RPOC Road Map for Peace Framework Building Workshop
+RPOC Roadmap for Peace Framework Building Workshop

-The completion of the Regional Situational Analysis signalled the start of the formulation of the Road Map for Peace framework.
+The completion of the Regional Situational Analysis signaled the start of the formulation of the Roadmap for Peace framework.
 A workshop conducted in September 2013 officially commenced the formulation stage.
-This was followed by a completion and finalization workshop in October 2013 and second session of the technical working group for the finalization of the framework and initial work planning in February 2014.
-Executive Session with Mayor Ferdinand Amante and the RPOC head Dir.
-Lilibeth A. Famacion ensued sometime in September 2014.
+This was followed by a completion and finalization workshop in October 2013, while second session of the technical working group for the finalization of the framework and initial work planning in February 2014.
+Executive Session with Mayor Ferdinand Amante and the RPOC head Director Lilibeth A. Famacion ensued sometime in September 2014.
 A revised framework was then presented back to the technical working group in November 2014.

-The revised results framework was further scrutinized and subjected to series of focus group discussions with the RPOC member agencies and LGU representatives in 2015.
-The FGD results were refined by the DILG and GIZ Core team.
+The revised results framework was further scrutinized and subjected to series of focus group discussions with the RPOC member agencies and local government unit (LGU) representatives in 2015.
+The focus group discussion (FGD) results were refined by the Department of Interior and Local Government (DILG) and GIZ Core team.